 Here are some common mistakes even legitimate marketers make that may cause recipients to report abuse.

-- Stale Lists
+- Stale Audiences

 The marketer collected emails legitimately through an opt-in form on their site, but didn't contact them soon after.
 A subscribed contact could receive a newsletter they don't remember signing up for two years ago.